varnishcache/varnish-devicedetect/README.rst

 Feature requests, bug reports and such can be added to the Github issue tracker.

-This shiny piece of code is authored by Lasse Karstensen <lkarsten@varnish-software.com>.
+This code is currently maintained by Lasse Karstensen <lkarsten@varnish-software.com>.